wangfu91/UsnParser/README.md

 # Windows USN Change Journal Parser 🚀

-A command utility for NTFS/ReFS to search the MFT & monitor the changes of USN Journal.
+A command-line utility for NTFS/ReFS to search the MFT and monitor changes in the USN Journal.

 > **Note:**
-> 🦀 **There is also a Rust port here: ([usn-parser-rs](https://github.com/wangfu91/usn-parser-rs)) which is more performant and uses significantly less memory.**
+> 🦀 **I've also created a Rust port: [usn-parser-rs](https://github.com/wangfu91/usn-parser-rs), which is more performant and uses significantly less memory.**

+---

+**This project requires [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed to build and run.**

+---

 ## 📦 Download